Talent Compensator Fly Lines

 A Short Controlled Line Beats A Long Uncontrolled Line

 Get that distance nonsense right out of your head if you want success in this business and if you need a 45 yard plus cast you're more than likely on the wrong side of the river.
 Get yourself over onto the other bank by bridge, boat or wade and fish a totally controlled short line fly over the salmon lie you want to cover as 9 times out of 10 that will be possible with the versatile Spey cast.
 We have been infiltrated by 'washing lines' from other areas of the world that would be better suited to 'drip drying' a wooly jumper between two poles in your back garden!
-These days there's little thought about the preservation of a not so long ago 'era' when you could literally spend hours watching a Spey caster operating down through a salmon pool with total elegance and smooth big open ranged casting movements to creating perfect D loop loading and an almost invisible power stroke.
+These days there's little thought about the preservation of a not so long ago 'era' when you could literally spend hours watching a Spey caster gracefully operating down through a salmon pool with total elegance and smooth big open ranged casting movements to creating perfect D loop loading and an almost invisible power stroke.

 Your Effective Salmon Fly Swim Time

-Bin the foreign 'talent compensator' technology regardless how easy it appears to be to fish with as at any reasonable distance of salmon fly presentation you're losing up to 1/3rd of your salmon fly swim time as it's nearly impossible unless you're Paul Daniels to re align at distance the angle of a short fat shooting head with the matching super thin 'talent compensator' running line unless you're happy just kidding on you're fishing optimally.
-Add the time your fly is 'out of control' at distance over the full course of the fishing day and you're probably talking about a loss of an hour or more of your 'effective' fly fishing time.
+Bin the foreign 'talent compensator' technology regardless how easy it appears to be to fish with as at any reasonable distance of salmon fly presentation you're losing up to 1/3rd of your salmon fly swim time as it's nearly impossible unless you're Paul Daniels to re align at distance the angle of a short fat shooting head with the matching super thin 'talent compensator' running line unless you're happy just kidding yourself on you're fishing optimally.
+Add the time your fly is 'out of control' at distance over the full course of the fishing day and you're probably talking about a loss of at least an hour or more of your 'effective' fly fishing time.

 Mending The Line To The Salmon Fly